s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 ...
 ```

-Searching a bit about absuing cPickle I found a [post](https://penturalabs.wordpress.com/2011/03/17/python-cpickle-allows-for-arbitrary-code-execution/) where it is using a preserialized payload so I don't have to.
+Searching a bit about absuing `cPickle` I found a [post](https://penturalabs.wordpress.com/2011/03/17/python-cpickle-allows-for-arbitrary-code-execution/) where it is using a preserialized payload so I don't have to.
 So a serialized payload would look like this:

 ```python
 exploit = "cos\nsystem\n(S'cat /etc/shadow | head -n 5'\ntR.'\ntR."
 ```

-Now that we have the payload, we need to know the quote id, which is the md5 hash of the `characted + quoteid`.
+Now that we have the payload, we need to know the quote id, which is the md5 hash of the `character + quote_id`.

 ```python
 quote_id = md5(("moe"+quote).encode()).hexdigest()
 ```

-Now, the serialize payload wont work because the character is appended to the quote, but if the character is in capital letters, cPickle will ignore it.
+Now, the serialize payload will not work because the character is appended to the quote, but if the character is in capital letters, `cPickle` will ignore it.
 Knowing this we will have to send the character with capital letters.

 ```python